Office of the University Registrar

 Purpose and Goals

 In Fall 2020, Fresno State began a pilot program of Block Scheduling.
-Some first time freshmen students, depending on their major, will be registered into a block of 9-15 units worth of courses.
-The blocks are designed to ensure students take courses according to their major's academic roadmap and to allow students the opportunity to build an informal learning community with others in similar majors.
-In future academic years, the pilot program will expand with the addition of new students and majors participating in Block Scheduling.
+Beginning with the Fall 2023 semester, all incoming first-time freshmen students will be registered into a block of 9-16 units worth of courses for both their fall and spring semesters.
+The blocks are designed to help students to complete needed to graduate while giving students the opportunity to build informal learning communities with others in similar majors.

 - College of Engineering